Uniswap/govkit/README.md

 ## Seatbelt Handoff

 This allows `ProposalAction` to be exported to JSON for interpretation by a seatbelt script.
-This deduplicates code & streamlines seatbelt usage.
+This deduplicates code and streamlines seatbelt usage.

 Sketch of the JSON API: